 Divorce for many can be messy and can wreak havoc on your finances as a couple.
-Here’s how it can also trash your Credit Score.
+Here’s how it can also pull down your Credit Score.

 No matter how amicably things end, there’s nothing about divorce that can make the experience more palatable or less painful.
-From doing the rounds in courts to finalise your divorce, finding a new living arrangement and splitting finances that you’ve been taking care of together all these years-the process can be hard and long-drawn-out.
+From doing the rounds in courts to finalise your divorce, finding a new living arrangement and splitting finances that you’ve been taking care of together all these years – the process can be hard and long-drawn-out.
 Things might get even more complicated if there are children involved and you’re dealing with custody issues.
-Amidst the upheaval that this divorce will create in your personal lives, it’s but natural to lose track of whether your credit is in shape or not.
-Many of us may not be aware but divorce impacts our Credit Score.
+Amidst the upheaval that a divorce will create in your personal lives, it’s but natural to lose track of whether your credit is in shape or not.
+Many of us may not be aware, but divorce impacts our Credit Score.

 While divorce can’t directly hurt your Credit Score as it doesn’t dictate your creditworthiness, the consequences born of the divorce can cause it to plummet.
 Let’s take a look at the scenarios that can contribute towards bringing down your Credit Score: